spatie/laravel-newsletter/README.md

 ],
 ```

-Now you can easily update a subscriber's marketing permission.
+Now you can easily update a subscriber's marketing permissions.
 The first argument is the email, the second argument the permission key from the config, the third argument a boolean to enable/disable the permission, and an optional fourth argument is the name of a specific list.

 Update a subscriber's marketing permission:
 ```php